 7.24.4 Sankey Brook is the primary watercourse draining St Helens Borough running from the central low-lying landscape of the Borough before heading east and then south into the River Mersey at Sankey Bridges in Warrington.
-The central area of the Borough is drained by a radial pattern of tributaries including Black Brook draining the north and running west of Billinge Hill; Rainford Brook and Windle Brook to the northwest and west respectively, and Sutton Brook to the south draining Rainhill.
-Some areas of the Borough are at significant risk of surface water flooding.
+The central area of the Borough is drained by a radial pattern

-- 7.24.5 As part of a catchment based approach, the Sankey Catchment Partnership has produced the Sankey Catchment Action Plan.
-This identifies that there is an overall need within the catchment to attenuate approximately 720,000m of flood water in a 1 in 100-year event.
+- of tributaries including Black Brook draining the north and running west of Billinge Hill; Rainford Brook and Windle Brook to the northwest and west respectively, and Sutton Brook to the south draining Rainhill.
+Some areas of the Borough are at significant risk of surface water flooding. - 7.24.5 As part of a catchment based approach, the Sankey Catchment Partnership51 has produced the Sankey Catchment Action Plan52.
+This identifies that there is an overall need within the catchment to attenuate approximately 720,000m3 of flood water in a 1 in 100-year event.
 The Action Plan aims to: - reduce the reactive nature of the catchment by "Slowing the Flow" in the rural headwaters, filtering agricultural run-off and improving water quality and wildlife habitats; - address issues in the urban areas of the catchment such as inadequately designed connections; and - remove pinch-points that can contribute to poor water quality and localised flooding. - 7.24.6 The Liverpool City Region Ecological Network Nature Improvement Area (NIA) identifies the Black Brook and Sankey Valley Corridor and the Knowsley and St Helens Mosslands as NIA Focus Areas (see Policy LPC08 for further details).
-The Focus Area profiles identify renaturalising rivers and brooks and restoration of mossland as habitat creation priorities along with enhancing the biodiversity value of watercourses through habitat management and creation. - 7.24.7 Development alongside or close to water courses can make a significant contribution to slowing the flow by temporarily attenuating flood water.
+The Focus Area profiles53 identify renaturalising rivers and brooks and restoration of mossland as habitat creation priorities along with enhancing the biodiversity value of watercourses through habitat management and creation. - 7.24.7 Development alongside or close to water courses can make a significant contribution to slowing the flow by temporarily attenuating flood water.
 For this reason, proposals for major development that would abut, straddle or run alongside any watercourse will (unless this is not feasible or viable) be expected to include suitable measures in accordance with the Sankey Catchment Action Plan.
 The measures that are likely to be considered suitable will vary according to the part of the Borough and the site type with "Slow the Flow" measures, such as off-line flood storage, being generally suitable in the north of the borough and "Urban Intervention Zone" measures such as "daylighting" (opening up to the surface) of culverts being generally suitable in the centre and south of the Borough. - 7.24.8 The "Slow the Flow" and "Urban Intervention" Zones are shown on the Policies Map and indicatively in Figure 7.2.
 It should be noted that, whilst paragraph 3 of Policy LPC12 relates to all water courses, Figure 7.2 only shows main rivers. - 7.24.9 In addition, due to the volumes to be attenuated, the Council has identified two Flood Water Storage Safeguarding Areas on the Policies Map.
-These http://www.lcreconet.uk/mdocuments-library/ are areas that will be safeguarded for the future development of significant flood storage facilities, in accordance with and to complement other measures set out in the Sankey Catchment Action Plan.
-This approach also accords with the advice in paragraph 161 of the NPPF that Local Plans should manage flood risk by, inter alia, "safeguarding land from development that is required ( ... ) for current and future flood management".
+These

-The Sankey Catchment Partnership is made up of representatives from The Environment Agency, Warrington Council, Halton Council, Wigan Council, St Helens Borough Council, The Mersey Forest, United Utilities and the Mersey Rivers Trust.
+51 The Sankey Catchment Partnership is made up of representatives from The Environment Agency, Warrington Council, Halton Council, Wigan Council, St Helens Borough Council, The Mersey Forest, United Utilities and the Mersey Rivers Trust.